-Figure 3: Evolution of landslides within the zone marked in Fig. 2 between November 2014 (view a), after Hurricane Matthew (Oct.
-2016, b), a view of the area of Feb.
-2019 (c) and of Oct.
-2021, about two months of the earthquake (an image of August exists, but it is partly cloudy).
-Landslides that occurred during or directly after the Hurricane Matthew event are outlined in yellow and those that were triggered by the August 14, 2021, earthquake are shown by dark red polygons; see also black arrows marking the coalescence of landslides with distinct sources (only for three examples shown).
-All views on © Google Earth Pro.
+Figure 3.
+Evolution of landslides within the zone marked in Fig. 2: November 2014 (a); October 2016, after Hurricane Matthew (b); a view of the area in February 2019 (c); and a view of the area in August 2021 (d), about 10 d after the earthquake.
+Landslides that occurred during or directly after the Hurricane Matthew event are outlined in yellow, and those that were triggered by the 14 August 2021 earthquake are shown by dark-red polygons; see also black arrows marking the coalescence of landslides with distinct sources (only for three examples shown).
+All views © Google Earth Pro.